dariolitardi/smartecgrepo/README.md

 # SmartECG

 A system to detect fibrillations in athletes using a **heartbeat** sensor, like a heart rate monitor.
-The athletes is notified if he is affected by **atrial fibrillation**.
+The athlete is notified if he is affected by **atrial fibrillation**.

 ## Components
 ### Hardware